-When the 4300C is in the "local" state the REMOTE indicator on the front panel is extinguished and full manual control as described in Chapters 3 and 4 may be performed.
+When the 4300C is in the "local" state the REMOTE indicator on the front panel is extinguished and full manual control may be performed.
 The user should also note that the 4300C will ignore commands from the GPIB while in the local state.